jtcaraball/goexpdt/README.md

 # Go-ExplainDT

-A pure GO implementation associated to the paper "A Uniform Language to Exlain Decision Trees".
+A pure GO implementation associated to the paper "A Uniform Language to Explain Decision Trees".

 ## Docker